thecodemancer/BIMarathon2021/README.md

 ### ETL Process

 First, because the dataset has characters of different types such as Chinese, Cyrillic, Hebrew, etc. We convert the columns name, artists, artist 1, artist 2, ... into a utf-8 encoded version of the string.
-The process is described in /ETL/load_file.ipynb
+The process is described in */ETL/load_file.ipynb*

 ### ELT Process

+In the database, we have the following staging tables

+temp_table
+temp_table_2
+tamp_table_3
+tamp_table_4

+Which must be populated one after the other.
+Sequentially.
+The details of the transformations can be seen in */ELT/temp_table_2.sql*, */ELT/temp_table_3.sql*, and */ELT/temp_table_4.sql*